saucelabs/sauce-docs/docs/api-testing/how-to-guides/test-metrics-performance.md

 ## Overview

 When you're making an HTTP request in the composer, you're providing a variable name.
 That variable will host the entire response payload.
-So let's say "payload" is the name of that variable.
+So let's say `payload` is the name of that variable.
 When the operation completes, another variable called `<variable_name>_response` is also created.

 Therefore various pieces of information such as HTTP header and metrics are contained in the variable `payload_response`.